Life with Braces

 Yay!!
 Your braces have been removed and your smile is beautiful.
 However, your orthodontic journey isn't quite complete.
 You see, teeth move throughout your lifetime with or without orthodontic treatment… It’s called the aging process.
 The good news is that we have a way to keep your smile looking its best or close to it.
 We have two types of retainers in our practice that we use based on the original position of your teeth.
 We call them FIXED and REMOVABLE retainers.
 Fixed retainers are “glued” to the inside surface of your front teeth and are non-removable while removable retainers are usually worn during sleep hours.
 While fixed retainers generally last three to five years, care must be taken not to bite on hard foods with the front teeth or the retainer may break or become loose.
 We recommend removable retainers be worn “night time for lifetime”!

-Imagine orthodontic treatment that doesn't use wires or metal brackets, a treatment that has less discomfort and doesn't require you to largely change your current lifestyle.
-With Invisalign we can straighten your teeth and align your bite, all without having to deal with a mouth full of braces!
-Invisalign uses a series of clear, removable, and comfortable plastic retainers (aligners) that straighten teeth often faster and more efficiently than traditional braces.
+Imagine orthodontic treatment that doesn't use wires or metal brackets, has less discomfort, and doesn't require you to largely change your current lifestyle.
+With Invisalign, we can straighten your teeth and align your bite all without having to deal with a mouth full of braces!
+Invisalign uses a series of removable clear plastic retainers (aligners) that straighten teeth often faster and more efficiently than traditional braces.
 As a Diamond Invisalign Provider, we have more experience with Invisalign than 99% of practitioners to help you achieve the smile you deserve.

 BENEFITS OF INVISALIGN